Cilantro Mousse is an easy, elegant, slightly spicy appetizer that can be prepared up to 3 days ahead, making it perfect for entertaining.

 This delicious and unusual Cilantro Mousse recipe comes from a friend of my childhood friend Katey Hartwell, who lives part-time in Mexico.
 I love any dish with cilantro, and as the name implies, this dish is full of it!
 Fresh cilantro leaves are blended together with jalapeño peppers, mayonnaise, cream, stock, onion, lemon and lime juice, soy sauce, and seasonings.
 Gelatin is added to keep it all together.
 Super flavorful, super colorful, super scrumptious!
 Plus, it can be prepared up to 3 days in advance, making entertaining easy and stress-free.
 In fact, it’s best to make it at least 24 hours before serving, to allow the flavors to blend.

-- 2 bunches fresh cilantro leaves – around 4 to 5 cups
+- 2 to 3 bunches fresh cilantro – around 4 to 5 cups (leaves and soft stems)

 - 2 cups mayonnaise